Events

 On 16 June, 2023, I attended an event at the University of East London to mark the publication of “Otaka Tomoo: Foundation of a Theory of Social Associatian, 1932”, edited by Derek Robbins and published by Peter Lang.
 On this occasion I presented the key findings of my study about “Tomoo Otaka and German Sociology”, ibid, pp. 297-306.

-On 24 March, 2023, I was invited by Professor Akita Shigeru and Professor Nadine Heé to present a seminar for the “Global History Studies Group” at Osaka University on “The Peculiarities of Japanese History: A Foreign Historian’s Perspective”.
+On 24 March, 2023, I was invited by Professor Akita Shigeru and Professor Nadine Heé to present a seminar to the “Global History Studies Group” at Osaka University on “The Peculiarities of Japanese History: A Foreign Historian’s Perspective”.

 On 18 March, 2023, I attended an academic memorial service for Professor Sumiya Kazuhiko (1925-2022) at Rikkyō University, Tokyo.
-Invited by the 住谷一彦先生を偲ぶ会 I briefly talked about my personal memories of Professor Sumiya and his achievements in Max Weber scholarship and Japanese social thought.
+Invited by the 住谷一彦先生を偲ぶ会 I talked about my personal memories of Professor Sumiya and his achievements in Max Weber scholarship and Japanese social thought.

-The results of the German-Japanese Study Group which gathered annually at the Werner Reimers Stiftung, Bad Homburg, between 2016 and 2022, were published by Bebra Verlag (Berlin).
+The results of the German-Japanese Study Group which gathered annually at the Werner Reimers Stiftung, Bad Homburg, between 2016 and 2022, were published by BeBra Verlag (Berlin).
 The volume was co-edited by Verena Blechinger-Talcott, David Chiavacci, and Wolfgang Schwentker under the title: Japan.
 Ein Land im Umbruch.

 https://www.bebraverlag.de/rueckblick/veranstaltung/2155-japan-ein-land-im-umbruch.html